katelloyd83/sound-fundamentals/modules/week-12/_posts/2010-01-01-final-project.md

 ## Submission

-Please, upload your 1st draft versions of your final project files to the Moodle _1st draft - Final Project Submission Forum_.
+Please, upload your final versions to Moodle by the posted deadline!

 ## Classmate Responses